joeyv120/IrisStand/README.md

 - Tented to 11 degrees, with 20 degrees of splay when the two sides are locked together, for optimal ergonomics.
 - For normal use, tabs and friction hold the keyboard to the stand.
 - Tented version of case can be optionally secured with two 1/4" or M6 screws (holes are pre-formed and tapped to size).
-- The two halves interlock, but a close slip fit allows for detatchabilitty without tools (if you use a decent printer, ~100 micron accuracy).
+- The two halves interlock, but a close slip fit allows for detachability without tools (if you use a decent printer, ~100 micron accuracy).
 - An internal cavity provides room for storing one USB and one TRRS cable.